Academic Policies

 Grievance at the University Level

-Grievances are not heard at the University until they have been heard and a determination made at the College level.
+Grievances are not heard at the University level until they have been heard and a determination has been made at the College level.
 If the student wishes to pursue the matter, it shall be addressed in accord with NYU policy.